jdkowal/READMEgenerator/Develop/README.md

-# README Generator
+# README generator

   ## Description
-  This is a README generator
+  this is an application that creates a readme!

   ## Table of Contents
   -[Instillation](#Installation)